 The Refugee Advice and Casework Service (RACS) seeks a dedicated person to join its team of committed human rights lawyers as a Practical Legal Trainee (students who hold a law degree and who are undertaking a course for practical admission as a lawyer).
-There are multiple positions available in our Randwick office, our Outreach Service offices.
+There are multiple positions available in our Randwick office, and our Outreach Service offices.

 Responsibilities include research, drafting statements, observing and assisting with client appointments, accompanying lawyers to client meetings and DIBP interviews and variousother administrative and legal tasks.
 You will receive on-the-job training and supervision.

 These are unpaid positions.

-Requirements: You must be enrolled in, or about to enrol in, College of Law.
+RACS provides free, specialist legal services for people seeking asylum and refugees.Through individual advice sessions, community education and public advocacy, RACS strives to ensure that individuals and families at risk of persecution gain access to equal and fair representation before the law.
+Requirements: You must also be enrolled in, or about to enrol in the Graduate Diploma in Legal Practice at College of Law or the equivalent at a participating university.
 It would be preferable if you are available to work a minimum of 3 or 4 days per week.
 We have a required minimum of 60 days.